SantiagoTaborga/portfolio/Presentation +/README.md

 The presentation file is named `index.html`, and is available to view at https://santiagotaborga.github.io/portfolio/.
 The replication code is found in the `index.Rmd` file.

-All data to reproduce this project is available at the Open Policing Project's website at https://openpolicing. stanford.edu.
+All data to reproduce this project is available at the Open Policing Project's website at https://openpolicing.stanford.edu.